 Maybe the Christians, who later turned a part of the site into a church, were successful in driving out the last remnants of the old religion with their Grecian crosses?
 They posted these crucifixes at the entrance to the sanctuary, possibly to dispel the evil and heresy of the site’s pagan past.
 They no longer had any need for the protection of the colossal Naxian sphinx, which used to guard this place from up high, on top of a marble column.

 Eventually, I was going further up the slopes of Mount Parnassus, when I had a sudden intuitive urge to pause.
 Not to take a picture, as I normally might, but record a short video of myself with the temple behind me.
 This was unusual at the time.
 I am not at all fond of posing for photos, much less appearing on video or television.
 But Apollo insisted, so I obliged, and paused my trek up the incline.

-I had never before used the video capture facility on my smart phone, so it took me a while to figure it out.
+I had never before used the video capture facility on my new smart phone, so it took me a while to figure it out.
 The heat was becoming unbearable.
-At last I managed to record a brief video of me just saying a few words about the temple at Delphi behind me.
+At last I managed to record a brief video of myself, just saying a few words about the temple at Delphi behind me.
 Then I walked on.
 I still did not realize what had actually occurred, or what the significance was of this seemingly mundane incident.

 What was the significance to me?
-Apollo knew that I was not only embarking on a physical journey, but that I had also entered a period of significant personal change in recent months.
-He reminded me that I had all the support and courage to continue breaking out of the cocoon of the past.
-I was on the cusp of a new way of life, and under the watchful eyes of the gods I was preparing to embrace a new chapter in my exhilarating human journey, wrapping my arms around the ever-expanding tree of life.
+Apollo knew that I was not only embarking on a physical journey, but that I had also entered a period of significant personal change in my life in recent months.
+He reminded me that I had all the spiritual support I needed to continue breaking out of the cocoon of the past with courage.
+I was on the cusp of a new way of life, and under the watchful eyes of the gods, I was preparing to embrace a new chapter in my human journey, while wrapping my arms around the ever-expanding tree of life.

 © 2013 Anthon St Maarten